The Workings Of Employment Intermediary Rules

 - Penalties are charged on late submissions, penalties depend upon the times the report has been submitted late throughout the 12-month period

 |1000||Third and subsequent|

 - After 12 months have passed between late reporting, the penalty clock will reset.

-- Penalties of up to £600 will be imposed if one fails to report on time continually.
+- Penalties of up to £3,000 or 100% will be imposed if one fails to report on time continually.

-- Right of an appeal lies with the intermediary, in case, incorrect penalties have been imposed.
+- The right of an appeal lies with the intermediary, in case, incorrect penalties have been imposed.